franchsli/whatsapp_clone_django/README.md

 - Test if edit/delete contact and delete chat works in any case (even right click).
 - Restrict chat views (check if the request method is the correct one if not, raise an error).
 - [Implement tooltips](https://getbootstrap.com/docs/5.3/components/tooltips/)
-- Optimize the images size (whitout decreasing quality).
+- Optimize the images size (whithout decreasing quality if possible).
 - Add something to delete statuses automatically every 24 hours (cronjobs maybe).

 ## ANOTHER THINGS TO DO